9 Causes of Diarrhea Every Day (But not Sick) & When to Worry.

 Lactose intolerance is the most widespread type of food intolerance.
 However, intolerance can occur to various foods and food substances.

-For example, 75% of people will develop digestive symptoms (such as diarrhea every day) when they eat 40-80 grams of fructose (found in most fruits and honey).
+For example, 75% of people will develop digestive symptoms (such as diarrhea daily) when eating 40-80 grams of fructose (found in most fruits and honey).

 Consumption of the offending foods will cause diarrhea after eating.
-Diarrhea may become explosive in severe cases or after consuming a large amount of the offending food.
+Diarrhea may become explosive in severe cases or after consuming much of the offending food.

 Examples of food intolerances that can cause diarrhea after eating: